anharmonic/anharmonic.github.io/thermal2-manual.md

 This code reads the 2nd order FCs for a series of volumes and computes the phonon free energy for a given list of temperature, optionally adding a pV (pressure × volume) hydrostatic term.
 It then fits the total free energy with an equation of state to find the equilibrium volume at each temperature, and find the temperature/volume curve and the volumetric thermal expansion coefficient.

 ### Namelist &qhainput

 #### calculation (CHARACTER, default: “gibbs”)
 The type of calculation to perform, at the moment it can only do the default.

 #### prefix (CHARACTER, default: the value of calculation)
 The first part of the output file name, the file will be called “prefix….out”.
 Where the “…” part depends on the kind of calculation (See the [Output format](#output-format-1) section)

 #### outdir (CHARACTER, default: “./”, i.e. the current directory)
-Location where the output file will be saved.
+Location where the output file will be saved.a

 #### nT, dT, T0 (INTEGER, REAL, REAL, in K)
 These three variables define the list of temperatures to compute: T0, T0+dT, …, T0+(nT-1)dT.
 Use a sufficiently small value for dT in order to have a reliable thermal expansion coefficient.

 #### asr2 (CHARACTER, default: “no”)
 Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant).
 You can use the script tools/apply_asr.sh in order to apply more sophisticated sum rules using matdyn.x from qe.

 #### nk (3x INTEGER, no default)
 The size of the grid used to integrate the phonon-phonon interaction processes.

 #### grid_type (CHARACTER, default: “simple”)
 Set this to “simple” to use a regular unshifted grid in reciprocal space.
 See the [description of d3_lw.x input](#grid_type-character-default-simple-1) for more details about this option.

 #### press_kbar (REAL, kbar, 0)

 #### press_Gpa (REAL, Gpa, 0)
 Optionally add an hydrostatic pressure, which will contribute a term pV to the total energy.
 The sign convention for pressure is that higher positive pressure means pushing stronger on the sample (i.e. you may want to use a positive pressure value 99% of the times).

 #### n_volumes (INTEGER, no default)
 The number of volumes that have been computed ab-initio.
 The code expect to find a list of n_volumes force constant files and total electronic  energies after the namelist.